- Executive Director

 Arts and Culture Overview

-Narromine and Baradine (Warrumbungle Shire) have no arts council but have an active Aboriginal arts group and Keeping Place.
-Gilgandra is the only council with a Cultural Officer who works two days a week, but the position is currently under review.
-The Warrumbungle Shire provides each of their towns with a Community Development Officer that assists with community and cultural activities.
+Narromine and Warrumbungle Shire town Baradine have no arts council but have an active Aboriginal arts group and Keeping Place.
+Gilgandra is the only council with a Cultural Officer, who works two days a week.
+The Warrumbungle Shire provides each of their towns with a Community Development Officer, who assists with community and cultural activities.

-Dubbo has established itself as a cultural hub for the region with the development of a tiered theatre seating 500, the Dubbo Regional Theatre and Convention Centre (DRTCC).
-In addition, The Western Plains Cultural Centre (WPCC) established in 2006 houses the Dubbo Regional Gallery, Museum and Community Art Space.
+Dubbo has established itself as a cultural hub for the region with the development of a tiered 500 seat theatre, the Dubbo Regional Theatre and Convention Centre (DRTCC).
+In addition, The Western Plains Cultural Centre (WPCC) – established in 2006 – houses the Dubbo Regional Gallery, Museum, Black Box Theatre and Community Art Centre.
 The WPCC has been recognised for their ability to present major metropolitan and interstate exhibitions to the region.

-Most of the towns in the region have established historical societies that run museums that are relevant to their communities, such as the Gilgandra Rural Museum, Pioneer Museum in Gulgong, Aviation Museum in Narromine, Coo-ee Museum in Gilgandra and Kandos Museum, Kandos (Mid-Western).
+Most of the towns in the region have established historical societies that oversee volunteer-run museums relevant to their communities, such as the Gilgandra Rural Museum, Pioneer Museum in Gulgong, Aviation Museum in Narromine, Coo-ee Heritage Centre in Gilgandra and Mid-Western Region’s Kandos Museum.

 Local Government Areas

-The region includes two recently amalgamated councils, Warrumbungle Shire and Mid-Western Region.
+The region includes three amalgamated councils: Dubbo Region, Warrumbungle Shire and Mid-Western Region.

 As of 2010 Dubbo has a state of the art theatre and convention complex that tours major performing companies such as Bell Shakespeare, Australian Ballet and Bangarra.
 It also caters to major trade shows for the region.

-The town of Mudgee in the Mid-Western LGA has just renovated their theatre and library in the old town hall, a beautiful heritage listed building.
-This theatre can only hold small touring shows.
-The Mid Western LGA, which includes Gulgong, Mudgee and Hargraves, also has three independent theatre companies that stage local performances on a regular base.
+The town of Mudgee in the Mid-Western LGA has a renovated theatre and library in the old town hall, a beautiful heritage listed building.
+This theatre can hold small touring shows and has hosted shows presented by Critical Stages.
+The Mid Western LGA, which includes Gulgong, Mudgee and Rylstone, also has three independent theatre companies that stage local performances on a regular basis.

-The Orana region is home to several diverse community festivals.
-In Dubbo there is the Red Ochre Festival (local Aboriginal festival), the MultiCulture Festival, Dubbo Jazz Festival, and the Dubbo Regional Entertainment Arts Music (DREAM) Festival.
-The Mid-Western LGA has the Gulgong Folk Festival, Cementa (bi-annual contemporary arts festival), Mudfest (international film festival); Mudgee Readers Festival, and Mudgee Food and Wine Month.
-Art Unlimited is a three day visual arts festival in Dunedoo that has been growing popularity throughout the country for the last eight years.
+The Orana Region is home to several diverse community festivals.
+In Dubbo there is the Dubbo Jazz Festival, the One Eye Film Festival, WestWords Fest and the Dubbo Regional Entertainment Arts Music (DREAM) Festival.
+The Mid-Western LGA has the Gulgong Folk Festival, Cementa (bi-annual contemporary arts festival), Mudgee Readers’ Festival and Clay Gulgong.
+Art Unlimited is a three-day visual arts festival in Dunedoo that has been growing popularity throughout the country for the last eight years.

 KEY ISSUES AND TRENDS